Hitman-45/CO/README.md

 Date:- 9-March-2024
 Members : Shankhesh and siddhant
 Decisions : We decided to make static prediction function for the branch instructions.
 After that we'll calculate prediction accuracy.
 After that whatever minor things will be there we'll change it.
+According to our logic we are able to finish it as per given information.

 Date:- 8-March-2024
 Members : Shankhesh and siddhant